FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 What drives this score

-• Rural county — eligible for rural-priority programs
+• Rural (non-metro) county

 • Above-average beginning producers (54 per 100 farms)